TrevMcKendrick/blog/_posts/2013-05-15-contracting-developers.md

 You can [read the full series here]({{ root_url }}/app-store-series/)

-One of the key pieces of my success this last year has been working with the right developer at the right price.
+One of the key pieces of my app success has been working with the right developer at the right price.

+Working with a developer for the first time can be scary.
+You might now know how to speak their language, or you've never seen code before... that's okay!
+The good news is you don't have to know *anything* about coding.

-Finding a developer for the first time can be scary.
-But after working with almost a dozen or so devs I’ve found it’s not too bad as long as you follow a few important rules.
+After working with almost a dozen or so devs I’ve found it’s not too bad as long as you follow a few important rules. :)

 **Know your project goals**
 You have to start by really understanding your project goals.
 Do you want to test a new product idea or make something really awesome regardless if people use it?